-- The River Room overlooks the confluence of the Ohio and Tennessee rivers and provides an idea space for small performance, dinners, dances, corporate training seminars, and other events.
+- The Myre River Room overlooks the confluence of the Ohio and Tennessee rivers and provides an ideal space for small performances, dinners, dances, corporate training seminars, and other events.

-- The Ingram Founder’s Room, located on the 2nd floor, offers an intimate space for small receptions, lunches, private meetings and more.
+- The Ingram Founder’s Room, located on the 2nd floor, offers an intimate space for small receptions, lunches, private meetings, and more.

 You and your guests deserve to have a great experience at The Carson Center.
 We ask all guests to be respectful of others around them.
 Any guest who interferes with the enjoyment of another individual during an event may be subject to immediate ejection from the building.